St Mary-le-Bow: Organ

 The earliest record of an organ at the church dates to 1802 when Hugh Russell of London built a small instrument formed of 13 stops and 2 manuals.
 This organ, like its successors, was situated on a gallery above the west doors.
 This organ lasted until 1867, when George Maydwell Holdich, also of London, rebuilt and enlarged the organ.
 He added a third manual, a pedalboard and 11 additional stops to make a total of 24.

 In 1880, the organ was purchased by Walker & Sons at a cost of £255 and transferred to the Methodist Church at Thornton, Leicestershire.
 Walker & Sons constructed a new instrument for St Mary-le-Bow in the same year, at a cost of £1,108.
 This new instrument was much larger, formed of 33 stops and 3 manuals plus a pedalboard and was situated in the sanctuary at the eastern end of the church.
 This organ lasted unaltered until the Blitz, when following the first strike to hit the church, which only caused minor damage, it was removed for safekeeping by Rushworth and Draper.

 Following the restoration of the church from 1956, the organ was remodelled in 1964.
 The organ was reduced in size by almost half, only 18 of the original 33 stops were reinstated and a new case designed and installed above the west door.
 This organ was considered by many to be a rather poor imitation of its pre-war condition but funds did not permit its replacement for 40 years.

-In 2004, a project to replace the organ was launched by the church, with Kenneth Ticknell & Co chosen as builders.
+In 2004, a project to replace the organ was launched by the church, with Kenneth Tickell & Co chosen as builders.
 The project, which cost £380,000, was funded by corporate and personal donors.
 In January 2010, the old organ was removed, though the 1964 case, based on work by the Alsace Silbermann family, was kept.
 The organ was completed in August 2010 and the first recital was given by Thomas Trotter on 29 September.
 The new organ, which reuses the old case, has 34 stops and two manuals plus pedalboard.

 The church also has a small chamber organ, formed of 1 manual and with 5 stops, made by an unknown builder.
 It is situated in the south nave aisle.